Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Where to stay in New York

+Here’s where to stay in New York City.
 Accommodation is very expensive in New York!
 If you’re traveling on a budget, the HI NYC Hostel is a cool hostel.
 Click here to book your stay.
 If you want to stay in a mid-range hotel, the CitizenM New York is a nice hotel and well located.
 Click here to book your stay.
 If you prefer luxury hotels, I suggest the Langham New York on the 5th avenue!
 Click here to book your stay.
-Otherwise click here to check the hotels available in New York.

 New York travel tips